wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 Question:

-- Use the current `npg_pipeline_central` with manufacturer branching, or add a parallel Elembio central runner?
+- Use the current `npg_pipeline_central` with manufacturer-aware function behaviour and graph edges?

 Recommendation: